Record values

 • My Properties (Filtered to only show properties related to the Logged in User)

-Once you have created your additional sidebar menu item, you can rename it appropriately, apply your filter(s) and you now have a new way to present data to your users from the relevant collection.
+Once you have created your additional sidebar menu item, you can rename it appropriately, apply your filter(s) and you now have a new way to present data to your users from the relevant table.

-How to use multiple filters on collection views?
+How to use multiple filters on views?

 You can use multiple filters on a list with AND + OR logic.
 In the following example, we add two filters to our list of properties to show only records that have a status of either 'Active' or 'Pending'.